lizadaly/nanogenmo2014/README.md

 virtualenv ve
 ````

-Ensure that you have various JPEG libraries installed (for OS X users, `brew install libjpeg` and `brew install libpng`).
+Ensure that you have various image libraries installed (for OS X users, `brew install libjpeg` and `brew install libpng`).

 Install the dependencies: